Notice of Pre-AIA or AIA Status

 wherein in the third step, a similarity between the feature vector and the vectorized search query is calculated for each of the plurality of pieces of document data (paragraph 0032 determine degree of similarity between document vectors and search query vectors).

 Ishikawa does not teach wherein the search query comprises at least one tag.
 Maricolo teaches this in searching with a tag received as input (paragraph 0078).
-It would have been obvious to have combined the function of searching with a tag in Maricolo with the document content searching techniques in Ishikawa to conduct a more accurate search using a relevant tag.
+It would have been obvious to have combined the function of searching with a tag in Maricolo with the document content searching techniques in Ishikawa and Duchin to conduct a more accurate search using a relevant tag.

 wherein the search query comprises at least one word (paragraphs 0002, 0011 search has at least a keyword),

-wherein the document search method further comprises a step of generating a first feature vector for each of the plurality of pieces of document data with use of a word extracted from the document data between the first step and the third step (paragraph 0018 generating vector of words in a document),
+wherein the document search method further comprises a step of generating a second feature vector for each of the plurality of pieces of document data with use of a word extracted from the document data between the first step and the third step (paragraph 0018 generating vector of words in a document),

 wherein the document search method further comprises a step of vectorizing the search query with use of the word in the search query between the second step and the third step (paragraph 0032 vectorize a search query), and